anhle271090/designing_a_microservice_architecture/README.md

   }

   UserStory PreBuiltQuote{
-  	As a "DIB Admin"
+  	As a "Operation Admin"
   	I want to "create" "PreBuiltQuote" with its "SalesProduct" I want to "calculate" a "PreBuiltQuote" with its "premium" so that "pre-built insurance product for customer so that can be easy for buying" }

   UserStory QuoteRequest{
-  	As a "HC Employee"
+  	As a "3rd Party Employee"
   	I want to "submit" a "QuoteRequest" with its "PreBuiltQuote", "CustomerInfo", "LoanId" for a "Quote" I want to read "Quote" with its "Id", "QuoteURL"
   	I want to read "QuoteItem" in "Quote"